benaston/old-wiz/readme.md

 ##Technical Details

+###"Vendor" libraries:

+- Underscore.js (string/collection utility methods)
+- jQuery (DOM manipulation)
+- TinyPubSub (string-based messaging)
+- _Cookie.js (cookie manipulation)
+- FastClick.js (click delay correction on touch devices - this is currently disabled)
+- Invertebrate.js (client-side MVC, client-side routing, templating)

+###Application Initialisation Sequence

+1. Vendor libraries are included/initialised.
-The root object is `window.wizerati`, this forms a top-level "namespace".
+2. Root "namespace" object is created.
+The root object is `window.wizerati`, this forms a top-level "namespace" and is created in `public/javascripts/application/wizerati.js`.
 Everything in the application (apart from JavaScript from 3rd party vendors) hangs off this - both constructor functions and object instances required for application operation.
+This is therefore the first application object to be created.
+3. All constructor functions known about at this point (models, views, controllers, services, repositories, caches and so on and so on) are registered with the root namespace object.
+4. The runtime object-graph is then initialised ("wired-up") in modules.js, with dependencies between objects constructor-injected.
+5. The application constructor function is registered with the root object (`App.js`).
+This inherits from invertebrate.App to gain easy access to client-side routing and templating.
+6. The DOM is rendered.
+7. The onDomReady function on all the views is invoked to give any functionality requiring the DOM to be built a chance to run before the user gets to use the application.
+8. The application instance (i.e. the Wizerati invertebrate application) is instantiated in `appStart.js`, the router is initialised and then the routes are registered.
+Leaving router initialisation until this late stage ensures that the user will be unable to invoke routes before the application is ready to deal with the requests.

-The running instance of the application is located at `window.wizerati.instance`.
+When initialised, the running instance of the application is located at `window.wizerati.instance`.

-Integration with the client-side MVC framework (`invertebrate.js`) is achieved through prototypical inheritance from `invertebrate.App`. `invertebrate.App` provides client-side routing and templating functionality.

-Application wireup is performed inside modules.js.
-This instantiates the objects required for Wizerati to operate, placing them into string-based "namespaces" before the DOM is rendered.

 ##Launch Guide